YinHK-gameDev/unity-learn/visual effects/particle systems/Visual Effect Graph/README.md

 If you want to **create visual effects that include a large number of particles** and need highly customisable behavior, use the **Visual Effect Graph** instead of the Built-in Particle System.

+The Visual Effect Graph (VFX Graph) enables the authoring of both simple and complex effects using node-based visual logic.
+As one of several major toolsets available in Unity, the VFX Graph allows artists and designers to create with little or no coding.

 > VFX Graph works with the **Universal Render Pipeline (URP)**, **URP's 2D Renderer**, and the **High Definition Render Pipeline (HDRP)**.
 Visual Effect Graph is a Unity package that uses a **Scriptable Render Pipeline**(URP or HDRP) to render visual effects.
 Visual Effect graph uses on compute Shaders to simulate effects.